Heart of Stone (2023 film): Production

 It was announced in December 2020 that Gal Gadot had signed on to star in the film, which is planned to be the beginning of a franchise in a similar vein to the Mission: Impossible franchise.
 Tom Harper was in negotiations to direct.
+The story was conceived by Greg Rucka, and the script was written by him and Allison Schroeder.
 Harper was confirmed in January 2021, with Netflix acquiring the distribution rights to the film.
 In February 2022, Jamie Dornan was cast to star alongside Gadot.
 In March, Alia Bhatt, Sophie Okonedo, Matthias Schweighöfer, Jing Lusi and Paul Ready were added to the cast.
-This movie marks the Hollywood debut of Bollywood actress Alia Bhatt.
+The film also marks Bhatt's Hollywood debut.
+With a reported production budget of $150 million, it is among one of Netflix's most expensive films.

-Principal photography began in the Alpin Arena Senales (South Tyrol) on 26 January 2022.
-Following in London, United Kingdom on 8 March 2022.
+Principal photography began in the Alpin Arena Schnals (South Tyrol) on January 26, 2022, following in London on March 8, 2022.
 The second schedule of filming then took place in Reykjavík, Iceland the following month, after which production moved back to London in May, for the succeeding schedule.
 The fourth schedule took place in Lisbon, Portugal.
-Principal filming concluded on 28 July 2022.
+Filming wrapped on July 28, 2022.